Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 * Fixed an issue where the click notification was not being sent to Adobe Target for a retrieved mbox location upon the `clickedLocation` API call.

-* Added support for sending click conversion A4T payload to Adobe Analytics for A4T enabled Target activities upon the `clickedLocation` API call.
+* Added support for sending the click conversion A4T payload to Adobe Analytics for A4T-enabled Target activities when the `clickedLocation` API is called.

 ## Jul 29, 2021